zeromq/czmq/README.md

     //  Print list of certificates in store to logging facility CZMQ_EXPORT void
         zcertstore_print (zcertstore_t *self);

-    //  *** Deprecated method, slated for removal: avoid using it ***
-    //  Print list of certificates in store to open stream.
-This method is
-    //  deprecated, and you should use the print method.
-    CZMQ_EXPORT void
-        zcertstore_fprint (zcertstore_t *self, FILE *file);

     //  Self test of this class
     CZMQ_EXPORT void